BIOS-IMASL/finite-dimension-for-glycan-analysis/README.md

 # Finite dimension for glycan analysis
 Datasets for the paper *"Finite Dimension: A Mathematical Tool to Analise Glycans"* J.M.
 Alonso, A. Arroyuelo, P.G.
 Garay, O.A.
 Martin, and J.A.
 Vila.
-November 7, 2017.

 ## Files, folders, and abbreviations description